 Over time, this area of the canal fell victim to numerous heavy rain and flood events which washed away the compacted earth, and took the towpath and a portion of the historic wall with it.
 In recent times, Anglers has been impacted by the torrential rains of Hurricane Agnes in 1972, the floods of 1996, and Tropical Storm Hanna in September 2008.
 It was this storm that caused the current 125-foot breach in the towpath just upstream from Anglers Bridge.
 To provide for the continued visitor enjoyment of the area, a "bypass" towpath was constructed temporarily around the breach.

-Today, visitors will find the breach area under construction, but this time a long-term solution to the long-term problem will be put in place.
-The missing 125 feet of towpath will be re-built, the historic stone wall will be reconstructed, and drainage improvements will be made to mitigate the heavy rains which have long plagued the area.
-Once completed in the fall of 2012, the canal at Anglers will be filled again with water, and visitors will again be able to marvel at the natural beauty while walking the historic alignment of the canal and towpath.
-With so much to offer for the walker, the hiker, the biker, the kayaker, the bird watcher, the photographer, and the painter, Anglers deserves nothing less than a return to its historic glory.
+Less than a month after the breach, the C&O Canal Trust launched a $100,000 campaign for the repair of the towpath.
+These funds helped the C&O Canal National Hstorical Park rebuild the missing 125 feet of towpath, reconstruct the historic stone wall, and improve drainage to mitigate the heavy rains which have long plagued the area.
+Now that construction is complete, the canal at Anglers will be filled again with water, and visitors will again be able to marvel at the natural beauty while walking the historic alignment of the canal and towpath.
+With so much to offer for the walker, the hiker, the biker, the kayaker, the bird watcher, the photographer, and the painter, Anglers deserved nothing less than a return to its historic glory.